AI assistant — not human

 EPC Group has audited sensitivity label deployment in 700+ Microsoft 365 tenants.
 The pattern is consistent: label configuration is complete, but label enforcement is minimal.
 This guide explains why the gap exists, what Copilot does with labeled vs. unlabeled content, and how to close the enforcement gap before deploying Copilot.
 If you need a comprehensive assessment, start with EPC Group's 47-Point Copilot & M365 Security Review.

-The distinction between configuration and enforcement is the single most important concept in sensitivity label deployment.
-Microsoft's admin portal makes it easy to conflate the two — a green checkmark next to “Sensitivity Labels” in the Purview compliance portal means labels are configured and published, not that they are applied to content.
+It is important to understand the difference between configuration and enforcement when deploying sensitivity labels.
+Microsoft's admin portal can make these concepts unclear.
+A green checkmark next to “Sensitivity Labels” in the Purview compliance portal indicates that labels are configured and published.
+However, this does not mean they are applied to content.

-Copilot's interaction with sensitivity labels is governed by the protection actions configured on each label.
-Understanding this interaction is critical for evaluating whether your current label deployment actually protects content from Copilot-driven exposure.
+Copilot works with sensitivity labels according to the protection actions assigned to each label.
+Understanding this interaction is crucial.
+This knowledge allows you to evaluate whether your current label deployment effectively protects content from exposure caused by Copilot.

 Copilot cannot access content encrypted with sensitivity label-based encryption unless the querying user has the decryption rights defined in the label policy.
 This is the strongest protection.
 If a document is labeled "Highly Confidential" with encryption restricting access to the Legal department, Copilot will not surface this content to users outside Legal — even if the underlying SharePoint permissions would allow access.